 Disclosure omission Auditor comments Adjusted?
-Note 12.1 - Infrastructure Assets Prior to the infrastructure assets note being audited, the Council updated the note to reflect the findings from the prior year audit in relation to infrastructure assets. ✓ Note 14 - Financial Instruments A number of errors were identified within the financial instruments note which have been amended.
-The Council also updated the format of their financial instruments note. ✓ Note 16 - Officers remuneration - bandings note, officer salaries table and exit packages Errors identified and amendment within the officer's remuneration notes for - employers pension amounts for two senior officers were incorrect - two employee terminations were removed and one termination classification was changed. ~ Note 29 - Dedicated Schools grant The dedicated schools grant note was updated by the Council prior to the note being audited to include the DSG usable reserve position at the end of 2020/21 and 21/22 √
+Note 12.1 - Infrastructure Assets Prior to the infrastructure assets note being audited, the Council updated the note to reflect the findings from the prior year audit in relation to infrastructure assets. √ Note 14 - Financial Instruments A number of errors were identified within the financial instruments note which have been amended.
+The Council also updated the format of their financial instruments note. ✓ Note 21 Unusable Reserves As a result of adjustments in the primary statements (as noted in Appendix C previously), this has influenced the Reserves notes in equal capacity. ✓ Note 27 - Officers remuneration - bandings note, officer salaries table and exit packages Errors identified and amendment within the officer's remuneration notes for - employers pension amounts for two senior officers were incorrect - two employee terminations were removed and one termination classification was changed. √ Note 29 - Dedicated Schools grant The dedicated schools grant note was updated by the Council prior to the note being audited to include the DSG usable reserve position at the end of 2020/21 and 21/22 \checkmark Note 30 - Grant Income The following adjustments were made by the council between version 1 and version 2 of the draft accounts: ~ Credited to Taxation and Non-Specific Grant Income PFI Support Grant - Cr £372k - change from £1,254k to £1,626k.
+Covid 19 Tranches Grant - Cr £6,678k - change from £9,893k to £16,571k.
+Credited to Services Miscellaneous - decrease (Dr) of £76,681k - change from £128,243k to £51,562k.